-Coming soon – a set of Grafana alerts to let you know of deviations in expected collector performance or weather metrics change.
+Coming soon – a set of Grafana alerts to inform you of deviations in expected collector performance or weather metrics change.

 This dashboard provides a comprehensive overview of your station location, combining all “at-a-glance” metrics from your WeatherFlow device.
-The current conditions dashboard is divided up into:
+The current conditions dashboard is divided into the following:

 - Temperature & Wind: observed, feels like, forecast high and low, the chance of precipitation, humidity, sea level pressure, UV, wind speed, and direction.)

 - Sunrise & Sunset and Sky Conditions